Sam Davis (rugby league)

 He has previously played for London in the Championship and the Super League, and spent time on loan from the Broncos at the Coventry Bears in League 1.
-Davis has also previously played for the York City Knights in the RFL Championship and spent time on loan at the London Broncos in the second tier.
+Davis has also previously played for the Salford Red Devils in the Super League and the York City Knights in the RFL Championship.
+He has spent time on loan at the London Broncos in the second tier.

 Background

 He is the younger brother of Matt Davis who last played for the Warrington Wolves in the Super League.
+He attended Hastings High School and the well known rugby school John Cleveland College.

 Career

 London Broncos

-In 2018 Davis made his professional debut for the London Broncos against the Barrow Raiders in the Betfred Championship.
+In 2018 Davis made his professional debut for the London Broncos against the Barrow Raiders in the Championship.